Yakuza: Like A Dragon XP grinding tips - how to grind experience as fast as possible

 Yokohama Underground Dungeon

-You’ll also be able to encounter a rare Sujimon exclusively in the Yokohama Underground.
-The Invested Vagabond is an extremely high defence enemy that will award you massive amounts of XP if you manage to beat him.
-His high defence means he’ll take very little damage, but he also has very little health.
+In addition, you’ll also be able to encounter a rare Sujimon exclusively in the Yokohama Underground.
+The Invested Vagabond is a curious enemy with low HP but extremely high defence.
+He'll reward you massive amounts of XP if you manage to beat him.
+Like we say, his high defence means he’ll take very little damage, but he also has very little health.
+These are typically found on the B2F level of the dungeon.
 Wail on him with your whole team to get massive rewards.

 Sotenbori Battle Arena